kitbs/stubs/README.md

     ->source('stubs/stub-3')
     ->output('project-name')
     ->filter(function($path, $content) {

         // called for each rendered file, BEFORE it is created
         // return false will prevent the output of that path
-        // returning true or nothing will proceeed normally })->render($variables);
+        // returning true or nothing will proceed normally

+    })->render($variables);
 ```